CraftSpider/forest/README.md

 Pros:
 - Is easily `Send`/`Sync`
-- No extra allocation costs
+- No extra allocation or synchronization costs

 Cons:
 - Can only borrow nodes mutably *or* immutably
-- Can't traverse the tree from a node borrow
+- Can only traverse the tree from certain borrows

 ### object_tree::Tree